 …Dr. Kugel also raised the possibility that Rambam was writing for his time when he posited a pure Mosaic authorship for the Torah.
 At the time, it was a common Muslim attack on Judaism that Ezra had falisified the Torah, and that our Jewish tradition was in fact false.
 In response to this, Rambam wrote that not one word had been changed since Sinai, when Moses received the entire Torah.
 This would have aussuaged doubts in the Torah.

 …Dr. Kugel told us that in his opinion, to read the Torah by focusing on the words without our tradition (as many Orthodox Jews, including Rabbi Leibtag at times, do today) is an exercise that must end with biblical criticism.
 In his opinion, there is no realistic line that can be drawn.

 This document is “copy-lefted”.
 That means I maintain a copyright on the work as a whole, yet I encourage free distribution and reproduction of single copies of this paper.
-I just ask that proper credit be given to me as editor, and that distribution be done for free.
 While I retain copyright on this document as a whole, and the original material therein, the copyright on all individual quotes within belongs to whoever originally wrote them, which I have attempted to denote as accurately as possible.
 Corrections are welcome.